-The Standing Internal Review Committee consists of the Associate Provost (BR), the VP Research and International Relations (VP-RIR) or a delegate, and six tenured professors of the University chosen jointly by the Associate Provost and the Deans, so as to ensure appropriate representation of Faculties and academic disciplines.
+The Standing Internal Review Committee consists of the Associate Provost (APRA), the VP Research and Innovation (VP-RI) or a delegate, and six tenured professors of the University chosen jointly by the Associate Provost and the Deans, so as to ensure appropriate representation of Faculties and academic disciplines.
 Members are assigned staggered terms of two years each starting September 1st or January 1st.

 The Dean of the Faculty must also submit a signed statement of responsibility for the budget and institutional commitment in the application.
-This statement should be submitted at the same time as the application budget section to the office of the AP-BR by October 6th, 2014.
+This statement should be submitted at the same time as the application budget section to Naomi Belinsky 15 October 2018.

 As soon as they are notified of approval support for renewal, the candidates are requested to contact the OSR-ISI office to define a work-plan toward submission.